French invasion of Russia: March on Smolensk

-The Battle of Smolensk (1812) on August 16–18 became the first real confrontation.
+The Battle of Smolensk (1812) on August 16–18 became the first real confrontation of significant forces.
 Napoleon surrounded the southern bank of the Dniepr, while the northern bank was guarded by Barclay's army.
-When Bagration moved further east, to prevent the French from crossing the river and attacking the Russians from behind, Napoleon began the attack on the Smolensk Kremlin in the evening.
-In the middle of the night Barclay de Tolly withdrew his troops from the burning city to avoid a big battle with no chance of victory.
-When the French army moved in the Russians left on the east side.
-Ney, Junot and Oudinot tried to halt their army.
-The Battle of Valutino could have been decisive but the Russians succeeded to escape via a diversion on the road to Moscow.
-The French discussed their options or prepare for a new attack after winter.
-Napoleon pressed his army on after the Russians.
-Murat implored him to stop, but Napoleon could see nothing but Moscow.
-After five or six days Napoleon invited the wounded Tuchkov to write the tsar his readiness for peace negotiations; then the general was sent to Paris as honorary prisoner.
-On 24 August, the Grande Armée marched out on the Old Smolensk Road, 30 feet wide; Eugene on the left, Poniatowski on the right and Murat in the centre, with the Emperor, the Guard, I Corps and III Corps in the second line.
+When Bagration moved further east, to prevent the French from crossing the river and attacking the Russians from behind, Napoleon began the attack on the Smolensk Kremlin.
+In the middle of the night, Barclay de Tolly withdrew his troops from the burning city to avoid a large confrontation with no chance of victory.
+When the French army moved in, the Russians left to the east.
+Ney, Junot and Oudinot tried to halt the Russian's retreat.
+The Battle of Valutino could have been decisive, but the Russians succeeded in their escape via a diversion on the road to Moscow.

+The French discussed their options to prepare for a new attack after winter, but Napoleon pressed his army on after the Russians.
+Murat implored him to stop, but Napoleon was intent on reaching Moscow.
+After five or six days, Napoleon invited the wounded general Tuchkov to write to the tsar about Napoleon's readiness for peace negotiations, and then the general was sent to Paris as an honorary prisoner.
+On 24 August, the Grande Armée marched out on the Old Smolensk Road, 30 feet wide; Eugene on the left, Poniatowski on the right, and Murat in the centre, with the Emperor, the Guard, I Corps and III Corps in the second line.
 Joseph Barbanègre was appointed commander of the devastated city and had to organise new supplies.